 As a pass-through entity, your organization must require the sub awarded entity to adhere to provisions of your organization’s agreement with the federal awarding agency and any other responsibilities to meet requirements.

-Redefining the substance of each relationship will also help with the consistent use of the correct general ledger codes to ensure internal financial reports reflect the correct use of federal funds for subrecipients or to contractors.
+Redefining the substance of each relationship will also help with the consistent use of the correct accounting codes to ensure internal financial reports reflect the correct use of federal funds for subrecipients or to contractors.